TOP NEWARK ATTRACTIONS

 Welcome to Newark!
-Whether you’ve lived here all your life, are in town for school or work, or are visiting to see what all the buzz is about, you’re sure to find something fun, inspirational and exciting to do.
+Whether you’ve lived here all your life, are in town for school or work, or are visiting to see what all the buzz is about, you’re sure to find something fun, inspirational, and exciting to do.
 From history to sports, from arts and culture to food, Newark is bursting with charm and plenty of sights to see.
-Of course, Newark has far more to explore than just the few items listed here.
+Of course, Newark has far more to explore than just a few items listed here.
 So think of this list as scratching the surface of your Newark adventure.

 The massive electrical switching station designed by David Adjaye (who also designed the Smithsonian National Museum of African American History and Culture in DC) doubles as an impressive art wall.
-In all, 14 international artists, including six artists from Newark, created massive sculptures, mosaics and works of art that are attached to the façade.
+In all, 14 international artists, including six artists from Newark, created massive sculptures, mosaics, and works of art that are attached to the façade.

 New Jersey’s premier performing arts center has welcomed more than ten million visitors and provided educational programs for more than 1.5 million children and their families.
-It’s been visited by two U.S. presidents and the Dalai Lama, featured such icons as Diana Ross, Tony Bennett, Jerry Seinfeld, and Sting on its stages, and has even been the setting of such television productions as America’s Got Talent and Black Girls Rock!
+It’s been visited by two U.S. presidents, and the Dalai Lama, featuring such icons as Diana Ross, Tony Bennett, Jerry Seinfeld, and Sting on its stages, and has even been the setting of such television productions as America’s Got Talent and Black Girls Rock!

 The museum celebrating all things GRAMMY-worthy -- the only one of its kind on the East Coast -- is housed in the Prudential Center.
-Not only does it celebrate Jersey-bred musical legends, it features interactive experiences that are fun for adults and kids alike!
+Not only does it celebrate Jersey-bred musical legends, but it also features interactive experiences that are fun for adults and kids alike!

-Newark’s most famous neighborhood, the Ironbound is conveniently located near Newark Penn Station.
+Newark’s most famous neighborhood, the Ironbound, is conveniently located near Newark Penn Station.
 This multicultural community is a bustling shopping district with more than 170 restaurants.
 The site of many festivals and other events throughout the year, make sure to make a stop at Casa d’Paco, named one of the top 50 restaurants in America.